-Five Irish tourism companies attended this year’s SMU (Successful Meetings University) International in New York over the weekend.
-The event attracted about 100 top American MICE (meetings, incentives, conferences and events) professionals, all on the lookout for exciting and unique business tourism destinations.
+Six Irish tourism companies are attending SMU (Successful Meetings University) International, which takes place this week in New York.
+The three-day event attracts around 100 top American MICE (meetings, incentives, conferences and events) professionals, all on the lookout for exciting and unique business tourism destinations.

 ‘Meet in Ireland’ is the official MICE (meetings, incentives, conferences and events) brand for the island of Ireland.
 It comprises three tourism authorities – Fáilte Ireland, Tourism Ireland and Tourism NI – who work in partnership to promote the island of Ireland as a leading conference and meeting destination.